GRTerpstra/GlobalPlannerNative/README.md

-# hoihoi - An Android native app :)
+# GlobalPlanner - An Android native app :)
 The repository for the amazing native app written for the project front end services 2.4